Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 ## Quick check:
 * If I want to go to the directory `lecture` but I don't know where I am now, what should I do?
 * Let's go to the directory `lecture`!
-	* If you are not sure how to get there from your current directory you can always use this command (but replace `krkies` with your ISU Net ID):
+	* If you are not sure how to get there from your current directory you can always use this command (but replace `lamejia` with your ISU Net ID):

 		```
-		cd /work/classtmp/GEN349_S2025/krkies/gen349_week_14_15/lecture/
+		cd /work/classtmp/GEN3490_2026/lamejia/gen349_week_14_15/lecture/
 		```

 ## Examining files on the command line